Island Records discography: Island Reggae Greats

-Island CID 101 series
+CID 101 series

-After the CD format was introduced on the record market Island reacted coolly by releasing only a small number of bestsellers during 1984/1985 introducing the CID (Compact Island Disc) prefix with catalogue numbers starting at 101.
+After the CD format was introduced on the record market, Island reacted coolly by releasing only a small number of bestsellers during 1984/1985 introducing the CID (Compact Island Disc) prefix with catalogue numbers starting at 101.
 Soon after the company started to release new CDs and to re-release older material with the CID prefix and the "ILPS" catalogue numbers.